hcjghr/cc_hcjghr-reproducible-science/README.md

 Reproducible Science
 ====================

-A boilerplate for reproducible and transparent science with close resemblances to the philosophy of [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science): *A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.*
+A boilerplate for reproducible and transparent science with close resemblances to the philosophy of [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science): *A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.* and template from [Mario Krapp](https://github.com/mkrapp/cookiecutter-reproducible-science)

 Requirements
 ------------